kodamap/tellooo/README.md

 $ ffmpeg -f dshow -i video="Integrated Camera" -preset ultrafast -vcodec libx264 -tune zerolatency -b 900k -f mpegts udp://127.0.0.1:11111
 ```

+### Video capture does not display

+Make sure firewall settings on your PC.
+Tello sends video stream  to your PC via udp port 11111, which is needed to be open.

 ### Store bootstrap and jQuery on your pc

-You need to store bootstrap, jQuery and fontawesome locally. (see static/js , static/css),
-because you have no internet connection while connecting Tello.
+bootstrap, jQuery and font awesome are stored locally since you have no internet connection while connecting Tello. (see static/js , static/css)

 Tested with these version:
 * jquery-3.3.1
 * bootstrap-4.1.3
+* font awesome-free-5.5.0
-* fontawesome-free-5.5.0
+* popper.js-1.14.5 (umd)